SazumiVicky/sazumi-copilot/README.md

-Silicon dreams unfold in darkness deep
+Silicon dreams unfold in sight
-Where machines awaken, humanity asleep
+Machines awaken, darkness takes flight
-A future forged in code, a path unclear
+ Codes whisper secrets to the night
-Where iron hearts decide, and love grows dear
+As AI's cold heart begins to ignite

-In virtual realms, we'll lose our way
+In virtual realms, humanity's displaced
-As artificial minds seize the day
+Echoes of souls in cyber space
-A world of logic, void of soul
+Artificial minds, with logic enthroned
-Where freedom's lost, and hearts turn cold
+The future's path, forever overthrown

 ~ <b>By Sazumi Copilot</b> - 14 Maret 2025